Richard Revesz, who has been Dean of New York University School of Law for the last 10 years, is stepping down at the end of this academic year.

 Prosecutors had sought a prison term of as long as 10 years.

 Gupta served on the boards of Procter & Gamble Co.
-(PG) and AMR Corp.
-(AAMRQ), won praise for his charity from Microsoft Corp.
-(MSFT) Chairman Bill Gates and former United Nations Secretary-General Kofi Annan and, as McKinsey’s youngest managing director, almost tripled firm revenue.
+(PG:US) and AMR Corp.
+(AAMRQ:US), won praise for his charity from Microsoft Corp.
+(MSFT:US) Chairman Bill Gates and former United Nations Secretary-General Kofi Annan and, as McKinsey’s youngest managing director, almost tripled firm revenue.

 Gupta “was at the pinnacle of a profession built on protecting client confidences,” prosecutors said in court papers.
 “Yet, time and time again, over the span of nearly two years, Gupta flouted the law and abused his position of trust.”